 Use Social Media

-If you run a takeaway, then following these tips will help you keep your finances in check as well as save money.
+If you run takeaway businesses, then following these tips will help you keep your finances in check as well as save money.